infra-pipeline-hackathon22/hackathon-atlantis/README.md

 # hackathon-atlantis
-2022 hackathon, using atlantis to make terraform deploys easier
+2022 hackathon, using [Atlantis](https://www.runatlantis.io/) to make terraform deploys easier

 ## Overview

 This is a proof of concept that was done as part of Canva's 2022 "Design for Change" hackathon.
-Those internal to Canva can see the project submission page [here](https://canvadev.atlassian.net/wiki/spaces/HACK/pages/2718828978/Better+Infra+Changes+with+Atlantis)
+Those internal to Canva can see the project submission page [here](https://canvadev.atlassian.net/wiki/spaces/HACK/pages/2718828978/Better+Infra+Changes+with+Atlantis).

 The PoC tackles the problem of: